 The most common way to diagnose irregular menstruation is through a physical examination including a pelvic exam and a Pap test and a review of your medical history including a menstrual cycle review.
 Additionally, blood tests and vaginal cultures may also be ordered.

-For a proper diagnosis, our providers will review your entire health history and along with the results of laboratory tests, to accurately diagnose the cause of irregular menstruation.
+Our providers will review your entire health history and results of laboratory tests to accurately diagnose the cause of irregular menstruation.

 Once the cause of irregular menstruation has been determined, the healthcare provider will prescribe appropriate treatment to restore the balance of hormones.
 Treatments may include: